 In the Asia-Pacific region, Tokio Marine has been representing the private sector to support the innovation and promotion of disaster risk financing and insurance (DRFI) under the auspices of Asia Pacific Economic Cooperation (APEC)’s Finance Ministers Process (FMP) since 2015.
 DRFI was identified as one of its priority policy issues under the Cebu Action Plan, a roadmap for a sustainable financial future for the Asia-Pacific region, and helps to build resilience in communities subject to increasingly severe weather disasters.

-Tokio Marine is proud to have achieved carbon neutral status in our operations for seven consecutive years since fiscal 2013.
+Tokio Marine is proud to have achieved carbon neutral status in our operations for nine consecutive yearsnote 3 since fiscal 2013.
 We have achieved this in part through our longstanding mangrove planting project in the Asia Pacific region, which not only revitalizes a threatened ecosystem but also offsets our carbon emissions through the absorption and retention of CO2 emissions.
-We started mangrove planting in 1999 and have planted mangroves on 11,240 hectares across nine Asia-Pacific countries as of March 31, 2020.
+We started mangrove planting in 1999 and have planted mangroves on 11,935 hectares across nine Asia-Pacific countries as of March 31, 2022.
 The estimated cumulative economic value of the ecosystem services generated from the planting of mangrove trees for twenty years from April 1999 to March 2019 is over 118.5 billion yen.
 In addition, in October 2019, Tokio Marine Group participated in the United Nations Communities of Ocean Action for supporting implementation of SDG14 and announced the Mangrove-based Value Co-creation 100-Year Declaration which is designed to create value through the provision of solutions based on mangrove trees.
-In addition, we have adopted energy-saving measures, reduced our energy consumption, promoted the Eco Safety Drive Project, and increased the utilization of recycled parts.
+In addition, we have adopted energy-saving measures, reduced our energy consumption, promoted the Eco Safety Drive Project, and increased the utilization of renewable energy.

 We recognize that climate change will have far-ranging impacts on our business and on society, and that we must effectively adapt to this evolving landscape.
 We are dedicated to addressing climate risk and opportunity within our business by working with our customers to identify solutions to fit their evolving needs, engaging in national and international dialogues to advance the international response to climate change and the low-carbon transition, and supporting the low-carbon transition in our own operations and through our business activities.